astral-sh/ruff/BREAKING_CHANGES.md

 Ruff now uses a more stable location-agnostic fingerprint to minimize that existing violations incorrectly get marked as fixed and re-reported as new violations.

-Expect that GitLab reports each pre-existing violation in your project as fixed and a new violation in your Ruff upgrade PR.
+Expect GitLab to report each pre-existing violation in your project as fixed and a new violation in your Ruff upgrade PR.

 ## 0.0.283 / 0.284